Ninjabrain1/Ninjabrain-Bot/src/test/resources/apiv1/api_docs_template.md

 # API v1 – Commands

-All interactions with Ninjabrain Bot through the input API happens with _commands_.
+All interactions with Ninjabrain Bot through the input API happen with _commands_.
 They allow external tools and scripts to control the application programmatically.

 Commands are executed by sending `POST` requests to one of the endpoints below.